Rari-Capital/rari-dApp/src/rari-sdk/docs/governance.md

 * Parameters:
     * `holder`: A string indicating the Ethereum address to check.
-* Return value: The quantity of unclaimed RGT.
+* Return value: The quantity of unclaimed RGT (as a `BN` scaled by 1e18).

 ## **RGT Distribution APY**

 ### **Get current RGT distribution APY:** `governance.rgt.distributions.getCurrentApy()`

-Returns the APY currently earned by all Rari Stable Pool, Yield Pool, and Ethereum Pool holders from RGT distributions.
+Returns the APY currently earned by all Rari Stable Pool, Yield Pool, and Ethereum Pool holders from RGT distributions (as a `BN` scaled by 1e18).

 ## **Distribution Constants**